maziac/DeZog/documentation/ReverseEngineeringUsage.md

 Here is a more advanced call graph from the main routine:
 ![](images/ReverseEngineeringUsage/callgraph_main.jpg).

+At the top of the call graph you also find a slider to adjust the shown call graph depth.

 ## Flow Chart

 Here is the flow chart for the same subroutine: